lpsinger/userguide/content.rst

     which is closely related to `multi-order coverage (MOC) maps`_ in Aladin.
-    This is the internal format that is used by the LIGO/Virgo low-latency alert pipeline. **This is an experimental format, and it is currently recommended only for advanced users.**
+    This is the internal format that is used by the LIGO/Virgo low-latency alert pipeline. **This is an experimental format, and it is currently recommended only for advanced users.** See the section :doc:`/tutorial/multiorder_skymaps` for details.

     Both formats always use celestial (equatorial, J2000) coordinates.